-We have different membership categories to suit your circumstances.
-Below you will find one to match your circumstance.
+We have different membership categories to suit your needs and provide helpful resources.

 Any Alabama resident is eligible for professional membership if the individual has been and continues to be paid for any type of communications or media work (as shown by two pieces of paid work) for at least one year prior to application.
 This includes providing communications services (writer, marketer, news media, photographer/videographer, advertiser, website designer, or public relations) and operates as a sole proprietor or S-corporation or is a partner in a limited liability company as shown by the individual’s most recent tax returns.

-Any former AMP professional member who lives in a state that has no NFPW state affiliation is eligible for professional membership if he/she meets all the aforementioned work requirements.
+Any former AMP professional member who lives in a state that has no NFPW state affiliation is eligible for professional membership if he/she/they meet all the aforementioned work requirements.

 Professional members are eligible to participate in the AMP Communication Contest.
 If they want, professional members will be